 As frustrating as it may be when this adaptation doesn’t even cover the first half of the opening book in Pullman’s trilogy over sixty pages, it’s also satisfying that the approach is correct.
 The original work is a dense adventure, and splitting the adaptation into three parts permits the full atmosphere of Pullman’s imagination to seep through.

 In the USA this is known as The Golden Compass Volume 1, instead using the title of Pullman’s second book in the trilogy.
-This book won the young readers prize at Angoulême, and the middle portion has been released in France, and is due from Doubleday in autumn 2016.
+This book won the young readers prize at Angoulême, and the story continues in Volume Two.